Score-based change point detection via tracking the best of infinitely many experts: Numerical Experiments

-This experiment aims to test the effectiveness of change point detection algorithms in recognizing changes in human activity using wearable sensors.
-The WISDM \citep{weiss19} data set consists of 3-dimensional data from a smartphone accelerometer sampled at 20 Hz.
-Throughout the time series, that was used for the trial, the subject's activity changed 17 times, leading to 17 potential change points in the data.

-To prepare the data set, we selected every 20th observation to reduce its length, while still maintaining more than 3,000 data points.
-No noise reduction or filtering was applied to the data and it was simply normalized by dividing each axis value by its maximum.
-The resulting observations are shown on the left side of Figure \ref{fig:wisdm_plots}.
-The goal of this experiment is to detect these annotated change points as quickly as possible using the selected algorithms.

-As previously, we compared our approach to FALCON, KLIEP, and the kernel-based change point detector with M-statistic.
-Table \ref{tab:wisdm_params_fa_dd} presents the thresholds and parameter values used for these algorithms.
-We divided the data set into training and testing sets.
-The training set consisted of 8 change points, and the testing set included the remaining data.
-We set the thresholds as the maximum value of the test statistic for the first 4 stationary parts of the time series.
-Then, we calculated the average detection delay for each algorithm and presented the results in Table \ref{tab:wisdm_params_fa_dd}.
-Figure \ref{fig:wisdm_plots} shows the results graphically.
-Algorithm \ref{alg:score-based} with quadratic basis function outperformed the other algorithms in terms of shorter detection delays and fewer false positives.

-\subsection{Room occupancy detection}
+\subsection{Room Occupancy Detection}

-We applied Algorithm \ref{alg:score-based} to detect changes in the room occupancy based on temperature, humidity, light, and CO2 variables.
+We applied Algorithm~\ref{alg:score-based} to detect changes in the room occupancy based on temperature, humidity, light, and the $CO_2$ level.
 A four-dimensional time series was obtained from the UCI repository \citep{Bache13}.
 The data was preprocessed in three sequential steps.
-Firstly, we selected every 16th observation to reduce the length of the time series.
-After that, since several timestamps with abrupt jumps were not defined as change points, we used a moving average to smooth the data, preserving the length.
+First, we selected every 16th observation to reduce the length of the time series.
 Next, to convert a non-stationary series into a stationary one, we took the first-order difference and normalized the series by the last of the adjacent values.
-Additionally, we log-transformed the sequence and scaled the coordinates to ensure a similar range of the data.
+Additionally, we log-transformed the sequence and scaled the coordinates using the stationary parts of the time series to ensure a similar range of the data.
 Ultimately, the time series comprised approximately 500 data points, nine of which were labeled as change points.
 The change point annotation description can be found in \citep[Section Annotation Collection]{burg22}.
-The time series is displayed in Figure \ref{fig:occ_data}.
+The time series is displayed in Figure~\ref{fig:occ_data}.